The Ultimate Guide to Man in the Middle (MITM) Attacks and How to Prevent them

 In the realm on protecting digital information, a man-in-the-middle (MITM) attack is one of the worst things that can happen to an individual or organization.
 MITM attacks happen when an unauthorized actor manages to intercept and decipher communications between two parties and monitors or manipulates the exchanged information for malicious purposes.
+And while the term has been a staple in cybersecurity circles, new and sophisticated versions are continuously appearing, able to hurt the heart of corporate IT systems.

 For instance, hackers can stage MITM attacks to steal sensitive data, such as account credentials or credit card information, or they can use them to deliver malware-inflicted files and applications while posing as legitimate sources.